 - Encouraging students to participate in broader (school, community, national, etc.) ocean protection efforts

-Winners from each category will receive a free Aquarium program at their school in the fall ($400 value).
-Winners and honorable mention recipients will be recognized at our World Oceans Day event and featured on our website and in our education newsletter.
+Winners from each category will receive a free Aquarium program at their school in the fall of 2018 ($450 value).
+Winners and honorable mention recipients will be recognized at our World Oceans Day event on June 10, 2018, and featured on our website and in our education newsletter.

 Aquarium staff and active volunteers are not eligible until after at least one full year of separation from their employment or volunteer role.